cesbit/goleri/README.md

 // use the compiled grammar to parse 'strings' if res, err := myGrammar.Parse("hi 'Iris'"); err == nil {
 	fmt.Printf("%v\n", res.IsValid())
+	/*
+	res.IsValid()
+		returns true or false depending if the string is successful parsed by the grammar or not.
+	res.Pos()
+		returns the position in the string where parsing has end.
+		(if successful this will be equal to the string length) res.GetExpecting()
+		returns expected elements at position res.Pos().
+This can be used for auto-completion, auto correction or suggestions.
+	res.Tree()
+		returns the parse tree.
+	*/
 }
 ```